-Last year Office* conducted a survey for assistants which asked a number of questions and is well worth a read if you haven’t seen the results yet.
+Last year Office* conducted a survey for assistants which asked some questions and is well worth a read if you haven’t seen the results yet.
 One of the statistics to come out of the survey which I found interesting was that 72% said they felt a PA was undervalued as a professional career choice.
 What a surprisingly high number!

-I truly believe that assistants have such a wide range of skills that we can really turn our hand to most things and are one of the greatest assets a company has but how do we prove that to our employer if they do not value the profession itself?
+I genuinely believe that assistants have such a wide range of skills that we can turn our hand to most things and are one of the greatest assets a company has but how do we prove that to our organisation if they do not value the profession itself?
 How do we even begin to change this culture?

 What do you think about that statistic?
 Is it even relevant a year on?
 How do you get valued at work?
 I really would love to know your thoughts!